-India to take criminal action against errant solar developers
+India to take criminal action against errant solar power developers

 New Delhi: India will penalize solar power developers who are using foreign equipment in power generation projects that were awarded on the basis that they would only use locally-made solar cells and modules.